red-scorp/DC-DC/README.md

 This project is intended to implement some simple multipurpose DC/DC buck and buck-boost converters from easy available components.
 This project also features Excel based component values calculator.

-I've stared this project to create stable and high qualitaty DC/DC module for my private projects, covering most common usecases:
+I've stared this project to create stable and high quality DC/DC module for my private projects, covering most common usecases:

 - Step-down to most common fixed voltages 3.3V, 5V and 12V up to 5A
 - Step-up/down from 1.8V-5.5V to 3.3V and 5V up to 3A
+- Step-up/down from 2.5V-12V to 3.3V and 5V up to 1A

 ## DCDC-12V5V5A